MaaSTaaR/539kernel-book/Chapter 1: Let's Start with the Bootloader.md

 	mov es, ax
 ```

-These couple of lines, also, should be taken on faith.
+This couple of lines, also, should be taken on faith.
 You can see, we are setting the value `0900h` on the register `es`.
 Let's move to the most important part of this function.

 ```{.asm}
 	mov ah, 02h